Mandible: Nerves

-The inferior alveolar nerve, a branch of the mandibular nerve, (a major division of the trigeminal nerve), enters the mandibular foramen and runs forward in the mandibular canal, supplying sensation to the teeth.
-At the mental foramen, the nerve divides into two terminal branches: incisive and mental nerves.
+The inferior alveolar nerve (IAN), a branch of the mandibular nerve (itself a major division of the cranium's trigeminal nerve), enters the mandibular foramen and runs forward in the mandibular canal, supplying sensation to the gums and teeth.
+Before passing through the mental foramen, the nerve divides into two terminal branches: incisive and mental nerves.
 The incisive nerve runs forward in the mandible and supplies the anterior teeth.
-The mental nerve exits the mental foramen and supplies sensation to the lower lip.
+The mental nerve exits the mental foramen and supplies sensation to the chin and lower lip.

 Variation

 Males generally have squarer, stronger, and larger mandibles than females.
 The mental protuberance is more pronounced in males but can be visualized and palpated in females.

-Rarely, a bifid inferior alveolar nerve may be present, in which case a second mandibular foramen, more inferiorly placed, exists and can be detected by noting a doubled mandibular canal on a radiograph.
+Rarely, a bifid IAN may be present, resulting in a second and more inferiorly placed mandibular foramen.
+This can be detected by noting a doubled mandibular canal via radiograph.